 Military Memorial Walkway M-20

-Located on the corner of US Highway 2 and Fairfax Ave.
+Address: corner of US Highway 2 and Fairfax Ave.

 A walkway to honor those who have served our country features life-size monuments, flowers, and a picnic shelter.
 On special occasions 96 flags line the entire walkway.

-Southwest of Crookston, travel south on Highway 75; turn right onto County Road 9 going west eight miles; turn left at the intersection of county road 56 and go two miles to reach the NW corner of the preserve.
+Directions: Southwest of Crookston, travel south on Highway 75; turn right onto County Road 9 going west eight miles; turn left at the intersection of county road 56 and go two miles to reach the NW corner of the preserve.
 This prairie has never been cultivated.
 The same sod that absorbed the hoof print of the buffalo remains intact today with its native grasses.
 It stands alone as a sentinel of the region's past.

 New Flyer Of America